peterwei425/Yelp-Review-Analysis/README.md

 Nowadays, people can recommend a restaurant to others simply by writing a review on Yelp.
 They can write anything about a restaurant, including parking, location, services, environment and food.
 For foodies, they can use these reviews as references to decide if they want to try a restaurant or not.
 Also, for restaurant owners, they could use these reviews to evaluate the performance of their restaurants.
 They could identify their popular dishes, improve their services or change their layouts accordingly.

 ## Project Overview
 We performed text analytics on yelp dataset to derive business insights from customers’ restaurant reviews.
-We provide restaurant owners/ managers with a dashboard summary to inform them of the improvement areas.
+We summarized recent restaurant performances from restaurant reviews, generated polarity scores of individual restaurants through sentiment analysis, and extracted main topics through Topic Modeling on AWS(S3,EC2,EMR), PySpark and Python.
+We also developed and presented a dashboard for business owners on Tableau.
 We hope these insights could help restaurants better serve their customers.

 ![](Photos/business_flow.png)